ERS-HCL/JSD-SREWorkflow/README.md

 In above Command provide the path for the template(cf_jsd.json) and provide SSH keypair name which is already available in your region.

-# I.b Deploy JSD server using the AWS Cloud Formation template in AWS Console
+##  I.b Deploy JSD server using the AWS Cloud Formation template in AWS Console
 open AWS console in the browser and access Cloud Formation Service and then click on > create stack then browse your template file, then > provide stack name, then select ssh_keypair.
 After Creation of stack Successful, Collect JSDserver IP in output or EC2 Dashboard of AWS.
 Then Access Jira Service Desk Dashboard using IP.

 http://JSD_ServerIP:8080/

 # II.
 Configuring Jira service Desk with Auto Remediation workflow.
-# II.a Restoring the Jira Service Desk with Auto Remediation Workflow
+##  II.a Restoring the Jira Service Desk with Auto Remediation Workflow
-Once your instance is ready access the Jira Service Desk, setup minimal setting and provides jira license.
-Then after restoring the Jira service desk with Auto Remediation workflow by following the steps.
+Once your instance is ready access the Jira Service Desk, setup minimal settings and provides jira license.
+Then restore the Jira service desk with Auto Remediation workflow by following the steps.

-settings --system -- Restore System -- then provide the file path to restore --/var/atlassian/application-data/jira/import/SRE.zip
+settings --system -- Restore System --Here provide the value for Configuration file path like  --/var/atlassian/application-data/jira/import/SRE.zip

-# II.b Configuring Auto Remediation Workflow
+##  II.b Configuring Auto Remediation Workflow
 once the restore is done, modify the webhook URL with your values. by following the below step

 settings -- system -- webhooks --